coreybutler/go-fsutil/README.md

 ## Notice

 This API is stable, but subject to additions.
-I work on it whenever a "common file system nedd" comes up in other projects.
+I work on it whenever a "common file system need" comes up in other projects.
 As a result, the `1.0.X` release cycle will continue to receive new feature additions until I consider the API "well-defined".
 This deviates a tiny bit from traditional semantic versioning, because new "features" are being added in patch releases.

 Upon the release of a `1.1.0` version, the API will be considered "well-defined" and will adhere more strictly to semantic versioning practices.